enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toHaveStyle({ height: '100%' });
 ```

-Assert that the component has style of the provided key and value:
+Assert that the component has style of the provided key and value.

 ```js
 function Fixture() {